dillonvuong/supplyframe-challenge/README.md

 2. Search bar for getting projects with certain keywords
 3. "Filter by" functionality working
 4. "Per page" functionality working
-5. More complext pagination with
+5. More complex pagination with multiple page tab
 6. Favicon and custom tab text based on page

 ## Cool Ideas